-In addition to satisfying general University requirements for Bachelor's degrees as are defined elsewhere in this publication under the heading Academic Policies: Baccalaureate Degrees, students who matriculate for degrees in the College of Sciences also must complete a specific minimum number of courses and credits in the College of Sciences.
+In addition to satisfying general university requirements for bachelor's degrees as are defined elsewhere in this publication under the heading Academic Policies: Baccalaureate Degrees, students who matriculate for degrees in the Kennedy College of Sciences also must complete a specific minimum number of courses and credits in the Kennedy College of Sciences.
 These college requirements are described below.
 Except as specified by the college and program restrictions, students are permitted to elect any course for which they can satisfy prerequisite requirements in fulfilling an unrestricted elective requirement.
-However, in order to designate courses from other colleges of the University as science or mathematics courses, students must petition the chairperson of the department in which they are enrolled as majors.
+However, in order to designate courses from other colleges of the university as science or mathematics courses, students must petition the chairperson of the department in which they are enrolled as majors.

 Minor areas of study are offered by all science departments.
-College majors may also wish to consider minors offered by the social sciences, humanities, and fine arts departments, and specialized course sequences of the College of Engineering.
-All minor programs of the University require 18-24 credits, six of which must be at the 300 course level or above.
+College majors may also wish to consider minors offered by the social sciences, humanities, and fine arts departments, and specialized course sequences of the Francis College of Engineering.
+All minor programs of the university require 18-24 credits, six of which must be at the 3000 course level or above.

 The Bachelor of Science degree is designed to provide a specialized education in one or more of the basic sciences.
 Specialized Bachelor of Science curricula, which are offered in areas of science and mathematics, provide opportunities for major and minor program options but afford greater opportunities for major specialization than are permitted in comparable Bachelor of Arts curricula.

 All Bachelor of Science programs require, as a minimum, 74 credits and 20 courses from the offerings of the science and mathematics departments.
 At least two courses are required in mathematics beyond pre-calculus mathematics and must include one calculus course and one additional mathematics elective.
 Individual programs may have additional mathematics requirements.